Adblue failure, what next?

 2. Physical diagnostics and fault location

-Many AdBlue problems are mechanical or electrical in nature and can be detected by visual inspection:
+Many AdBlue problems are mechanical or electrical, which can be identified by visual inspection:

 -